 - Springbone Kitchen in New York City, NY – The menu is primarily paleo, centered around bone broth, and easily adapted to AIP.
 Non-paleo items include wild rice, gluten-free breads, legumes and some dairy.
 However, they are all clearly marked on the menu and they offer paleo substitutes (like cauliflower “rice”).

-- Picnik in Austin, TX – Picnik is famous for being the food truck connected to PaleoFx.
-In 2017 they expanded to open a full restaurant, making paleo Austinites very happy.
+- Picnik in Austin, TX – Picnik began as a food truck, and in 2017 they expanded to open a full restaurant, making paleo Austinites very happy.
 The only non-paleo items on the restaurant menu are dairy and white rice, and both are marked clearly.
 Not only that, but an AIP menu is available upon request.

 - Ruggles Black in Houston, TX – Open for lunch and dinner, this restaurant is designed to be paleo and keto-friendly.
 The only non-paleo items on the menu are dairy, gluten-free soy sauce, and optional gluten-free bread.
 You’ll find lots of American favorites including tacos, burgers, pizza, and fish and chips – all made with paleo ingredients.
 For AIP, ask if the chef can make something special for you.